rat-pac/rat-pac/doc/processors.rst

 and does not contribute to the direction fit.

 Minimization is done in three stages:
-0) Hit time residuals are minimized directly using SimulatedAnnealing from a static seed.
+0) Hit time residuals are minimized directly using :ref:`simulated-annealing` from a static seed.
-1) PathFitter likelihood is minimized with SimulatedAnnealing from stage 0's result.
+1) PathFitter likelihood is minimized with :ref:`simulated-annealing` from stage 0's result.
 2) PathFitter likelihood is minimized with Minuit2 from stage 1's result.

 Command